drossegger/drossegger.github.io/_pages/teaching.md

 ### Fall 2019
 * __PMATH 330: Introduction to mathematical logic.__
-A third year course introduction to logic.
+A third year introduction to logic course.
 Course notes: [pmath330_notes.pdf](/files/pmath330_notes.pdf)

 ### Teaching Praedoc
 * Exercise sessions for first year courses in mathematics for computer scientists at TU Wien and theoretical computer science at University of Vienna.